 - Longleaf pine communities have been reduced to just 3 percent of their previous range throughout the southeast, according to the NC Wildlife Action Plan.
 It is one of the most endangered habitats in the United States due to development and lack of fire.
-Two species that are dependent on longleaf include the fox squirrel (Sciurus niger)- state rare; and red-cockaded woodpecker (Picoides borealis)- federal and state endangered. - Wet pine savannas are mineral wetlands characterized by an open canopy of pine and an understory of wiregrass, herbs or shrubs.
-The Carolina gopher frog (Rana capito capito), a state-threatened species, and many other amphibians use this habitat. - Pocosins are shrub dominated wetland habitats occurring on peat-filled Carolina Bays and depressions.
+Two species that are dependent on longleaf include the fox squirrel (Sciurus niger)- state rare; and red-cockaded woodpecker (Picoides borealis)- federal and state endangered. - The restoration of fire in this natural community, through controlled burns, is a critical management strategy for protecting and restoring the longleaf pine ecosystem.
+Controlled burns, also called 'prescribed fire' also reduces the risk of wildfire by reducing the amount of fuel in the understory; the risk for wildfire is greater with more drought and flash drought events caused by climate change. - Wet pine savannas are mineral wetlands characterized by an open canopy of pine and an understory of wiregrass, herbs, or shrubs.
+The Carolina gopher frog (Rana capito capito), a state-threatened species, and many other amphibians and reptiles use this habitat. - Pocosins are shrub dominated wetland habitats occurring on peat-filled Carolina Bays and depressions.
 Under natural conditions, many species of wildlife use this habitat, including a variety of neo-tropical migratory birds.
-Pocosins are a carbon sink, but when drained for other land uses, like agriculture, they emit CO2 and become a wildfire risk.
-Additionally, protection and restoration of pocosins reduces the severity of flooding in coastal communities.
+Pocosins, also when under natural conditions, are an important carbon sink, but when drained for other land uses, like agriculture and timberlands, they emit CO2 and become a wildfire risk.
+The protection and restoration of pocosins reduces the risk of wildfire and the severity of flooding in coastal communities. - Estimated total carbon benefits from restoring pocosins are 3.08 MT CO2e/acre/year.
+Over time, the rate of carbon sequestration will increase, and at year 100, it is estimated that pocosins will sequester 1,080 MT CO2e/acre.